Emil and the Detectives (1954 film)

-Emil and the Detectives (Emil und die Detektive) is a 1954 West German family adventure film directed by Robert A. Stemmle and starring Heli Finkenzeller, Wolfgang Lukschy and Kurt Meisel.

-It is a remake of the 1931 film of the same name which was based on a 1929 novel by Erich Kästner.
+Emil and the Detectives (Emil und die Detektive) is a 1954 West German family adventure film directed by Robert A. Stemmle and starring Heli Finkenzeller, Wolfgang Lukschy and Kurt Meisel.It is a remake of the 1931 film of the same name which was based on a 1929 novel by Erich Kästner.
 Unlike the earlier version which was set during the Great Depression, this film was made with Eastmancolor and portrays West Berlin during the economic miracle.
+It was shot at the Tempelhof Studios in West Berlin and on location across the city.
 The film's sets were designed by the art directors Willi Herrmann and Heinrich Weidemann.
-It was shot at the Tempelhof Studios in Berlin and on location across the city.